Building an Online Card Payment System

 In this tutorial, you’ll learn how to model online card payments using Blnk.

-We cover the full flow a card issuer needs to handle: creating an authorization hold, tracking the pending transaction, settling it when the processor clears it, and voiding it when it’s cancelled.
+We'll cover the money movement flow a card issuer needs to handle: creating an authorization hold, tracking the pending transaction, settling it when the processor clears it, and voiding it if it’s cancelled.

 By the end, you'll know the exact ledger steps needed to support basic card payments.